Solution-Management/CtrlVAF/CtrlVAF/CtrlVAF/BackgroundOperations/README.md

 ### Passing Configuration to the task

-The `BackgroundTask` will expose a **Configuration** property of the type CustomConfiguration.
+The `BackgroundTask` will expose a **Configuration** property of the type Configuration (in this example).
 This can be the `TSecureConfiguration` used in the `VaultApplication` declaration or the type of any member of it.
 For example:

 ```c#
 public  class VaultApplication